datacarpentry/spreadsheet-ecology-lesson/_episodes/00-intro.md

 reporting key summary statistics in a way that is not really meant to be read as data, and often involves special formatting (merging cells, creating borders, making it pretty).
-Cutting and pasting from a spreadsheet to a document software (like Word) can have unpredictabile results.
+Cutting and pasting from a spreadsheet to a document software (like Word) can have unpredictable results.
 We advise you to create tables within these document software using the document's own table editing software.